 Mum and Dad said sugar would rot your teeth out—and they weren’t entirely wrong.
 The artificial colours in lollies can badly stain teeth, while the sugar attacks the enamel and allows bacteria to infiltrate.

-Another one rich in tannens, this goes for both green tea and black tea.
-Select higher quality tea for weaker stains, because the low quality stuff tends to contain dye.
+Another one rich in tannins, this goes for both green tea and black tea.
+Select higher quality tea for weaker stains, because the low-quality stuff tends to contain dye.

 Just like sweets, soft drink is full of sugar and makes a nice home in your teeth for bacteria.
 Try to stay away from soft drinks—they’re not doing you any good.

 This mostly goes for the darkly coloured stuff.
 The dark hue, as well as the acidic content, leave harsh stains on your teeth.
 Try eating fruit (like apples, which actually scrub stains off your teeth) or drinking fruit juice spritzers, which don’t have such a dark colour